MLRadfys/Deep-Learning-Dose-Prediction/README.md

 Install the required libraries in the requirement.txt with  ``pip3 install -r requirements.txt``

 Now all needed packages should have been installed into the virtual environment and the scripts can be run.

+### Configuration File

+All configuration parameters needed for training the model are stored in the ``config.ini`` file located in Training - settings folder.
+Depending on where the training dataset and the cross validation files are stored, adjustments to the file paths are needed.

 ## Preprocessing